Kazi Zafar Ahmed: United Peoples' Party

+Jatiya Party

-Ahmed also played a leading role in the anti military role of President Hussain Muhammad Ershad.
+Ahmed also played a leading role in the anti-military rule movement against President Hussain Muhammad Ershad.
 But the period since 1975 in Bangladesh witnessed realignment of politics and leaders leaving their old parties and joining new ones.
 Ahmed dissolved his UPP and joined President Ershad's Jatiya Party.
-On 3 July 1985 he was made a Minister in the cabinet of President Ershad.
-Ershad on the 3 March 1988 made Ahmed the deputy Prime Minister under Prime Minister Moudud Ahmed.
+On 3 July 1985, he was made a Minister in the cabinet of President Ershad.
+Ershad on 3 March 1988 made Ahmed the deputy prime minister under Prime Minister Moudud Ahmed.
 He defended the decision of Ershad to make Islam the state religion of Bangladesh as move against fundamentalism on 6 June 1988.
 He served in the Ershad Government as Minister of Commerce from 1986 to 1989.
-In August 1989 he was appointed Prime Minister replacing Moudud Ahmed who was made vice-president.
-He served as the Prime Minister from August 1989 to 6 December 1990.
+In August 1989, he was appointed prime minister replacing Moudud Ahmed who was made vice-president.
+He served as the prime minister from August 1989 to 6 December 1990.
 He fled to India after Ershad resigned from power.
 He became known as Sugar Zafar for his role in the theft of a sugar shipment.
 Ahmed criticised Ershad for joining the Bangladesh Awami League government in 1997 and created his own party called Jatiya Dal, which joined the opposition Bangladesh Nationalist Party.
 Ershad was imprisoned since he lost power and was freed in 1996 after Bangladesh Awami League came to power.

 Ahmed was sentenced to 15 years imprisonment by a Dhaka court in November 1999 on corruption charges related to the misappropriation of funds meant for an orphanage.
 He moved to Australia and successfully applied for asylum.
 In Australia he was able to access government disability pension for the treatment of his kidney.
 John Howard, Prime Minister of Australia, called an inquiry into how Ahmed was able to secure asylum.

-Ahmed competed in the 2008 Bangladesh General Election from the Comilla-11.
-Ahmed, the presidium member of Jatiya Party, criticised Ershad for agreeing to join the 2014 Bangladesh election organised by Bangladesh Awami League led coalition government.
-On 5 May 2013 he went on the stage at a Hefajat-e Islam rally in Motijheel.
-In 2013 he was suspended from Jatiya Party by Ershad and a few hours later Ahmed tried to expel Ershad from the Jatiya Party, after which he formed his own faction of Jatiya Party.
+Ahmed competed in the 2008 Bangladeshi general election from Comilla-11.
+Ahmed, the presidium member of Jatiya Party, criticised Ershad for agreeing to join the 2014 Bangladesh election organised by Bangladesh Awami League-led coalition government.
+On 5 May 2013, he went on the stage at a Hefajat-e Islam rally in Motijheel.

+Jatiya Party (Zafar)

+In 2013, amid internal conflict over joining the interim government ahead of the 2014 Bangladeshi general election, he was suspended from Jatiya Party by Ershad and a few hours later, Ahmed tried to expel Ershad from the Jatiya Party, after which he formed his own faction of Jatiya Party.
 Golam Moshi joined the Ahmed faction of Jatiya Party.
-In January 2014 he joined the Bangladesh Nationalist Party led 20-party alliance with his faction of Jatiya Party.
+In January 2014, he joined the Bangladesh Nationalist Party (BNP)-led 20-party alliance with his faction of Jatiya Party.

 Personal life

 Ahmed was married to Momtaz Begum.
 They had three daughters, Kazi Joya Ahmed, Kazi Sonia Ahmed, and Kazi Rona Ahmed.
+In 1999–2000, he served as a visiting professor at the University of Western Sydney, where he taught South Asian subcontinental politics.